Investigating Non-local Features for Neural Constituency Parsing

-Compared with these methods, the proposed method achieves a 95.92 F1, which exceeds previous best numbers for BERT-based single-model parsers on the PTB test set.
-The test score of 92.31 F1 on CTB significantly outperforms the result (91.98 F1) of \citet{san-constituency} ($p$\textless0.01).
-Compared with the CRF parser of ~\citet{constituency-crf}, our method gives better scores without global normalization.
+Compared with these methods, the proposed method achieves an F1 of 95.92\%, which exceeds previous best numbers for BERT-based single-model parsers on the PTB test set.
+We further compare experiments for five runs, and find that NFC significantly outperforms \citet{san-constituency} ($p$\textless0.01).
+The test score of 92.31\% F1 on CTB significantly outperforms the result (91.98\% F1) of the baseline ($p$\textless0.01).
+Compared with the CRF parser of ~\citet{constituency-crf}, our method gives better scores without global normalization in training.
 This shows the effectiveness of integrating non-local information during training using our simple regularization.
-The result is highly competitive with the current best result~\cite{label-attention-parsing}, which is obtained using external dependency parsing data.
+The result is highly competitive with the current best result~\cite{label-attention-parsing}, which is obtained by using external dependency parsing data.